deniseyu/deniseyu.github.io/_posts/2018-03-03-better-team-feedback.md

 Management hat for a little while!
 More on that in a future blog post.

 Pivotal is a company that spends a lot of time thinking about what good feedback looks like.
-Not "feedback" from customers or end users, although that is also extremely important; I'm talking specifically about peer-to-peer feedback that is designed to help individual contributors grow as engineers, designers, product managers, technical writers, and so on.
+Not as in feedback from customers or end users, although that is also extremely important; I'm talking specifically about peer-to-peer feedback that is intended to help individual contributors grow as engineers, designers, product managers, technical writers, and so on.

 We have lots of rituals and tools for keeping feedback at the forefront of our